Monday 17 June 2024

 Durability Rating (wet): 8 (7 for the L/XL)

 The Goodnites Boys protective underwear demonstrated strong performance in terms of wet durability.
 I didn’t find any difference from its dry durability state.
 There was no significant clumping or tearing and the core padding remained well intact.
 That said, the middle padding is not very wide to begin with so any amount of deterioration here, even at the edges, can affect absorbency.
 Additionally, in this type of protective underwear the sides can become overstretched and lead to some sagging, but personally, I only found that to be an issue in the L/XL; so it likely has more to do with the product being undersized for the individual (myself being above the recommended weight-range for the L/XL).
 In any case, I rate the latest two versions of the product better than the previous version as the more granular sizing makes it easier to achieve a good fit and less likely to encounter durability issues.
-All in all, the Goodnites wet durability is unchanged from its dry durability.
+All in all, the Goodnites wet durability is little changed from its dry durability.

 3.6 Goodnites Boys XL Quicksorb Dry Test Deterioration